jetbrains-academy/data-visualization-course/0_intro/1_the_power_of_data_viz/1_why_we_visualize_data/task.md

     </tbody>
 </table>

-If you try to apply basic statistical analysis to this data, you can see that for these sets, many metrics are equal or virtually equal – mean, variance, correlation, regression, etc.
+If you apply basic statistical analysis to this data, you’ll find that many metrics are identical or nearly identical across the sets: the mean, variance, correlation, regression, etc.
-This can make you think that these datasets, although different, are fundamentally very similar.
+This might lead you to believe that these datasets, while distinct, are fundamentally very similar.

 <table style="margin: auto; border-collapse: collapse; border: 3px solid; text-align: center;">
     <thead style="border-bottom: 2px solid;">